Why do our rural communities need to be vocationally trained?

 Vocational training can be explained as a skill people learn which makes them employable.
-While that’s an upgrade for people in urban landscapes where majority get good education and training, it can prove out to be revolutionary for the people in rural landscapes, especially women, who have the constraints of education, time and resources.
+While that’s an upgrade for people in urban landscapes where the majority get good education and training, it can prove to be revolutionary for the people in rural landscapes, especially women, who have the constraints of education, time, and resources.
 Vocational training for the win!

 “A significant, and, highly welcoming step in addressing this skill gap is the New Education Policy 2020 which integrates Vocational education into all school and higher education institutions in a phased manner over the next decade”.

 A bulk of the workforce (70%) emanates from rural India and if, effective implementation of the policy, we can get them interested in vocational training and provide them that training through their schooling years, we would have made great strides towards developing a competent and trained manpower”.

 (Source TOI, The Importance of Skilling and Reskilling in Rural India)

 As a community, it’s not just the ‘what’ that’s important but also the ‘how’ and ‘why’.

 While we make handicraft products across the lines and multiple art forms of clothing, décor, stationery, and storage, the way we do it is by empowering the women in rural communities.

 While anyone could be making these products, it matters a lot more and impacts many-fold when a woman is trained, skilled, and paid for her contribution.